alysicmuse/alysicmuse.github.io/README.md

-  To make the loops not feel as if they keep repeating it was time to throw in another loop. im this case a piano loop that matched with the other loops, this loop broke the other three loops in a 4 second break to make the listeners more interested in the creativity of the tracks then all the loops played as one and there was a softer side to the song in the end.
+  To make the loops not feel as if they keep repeating it was time to throw in another loop.
+In this case a piano loop that matched with the other loops, this loop broke the other three loops in a 4 second break to make the listeners more interested in the creativity of the tracks then all the loops played as one and there was a softer side to the song towards the end.